adocilesloth/InstantReplay/README.md

 make install
 make clean (optional: if you want to remove the temporary .o and .so files)
 ```

+Ubuntu 22.04 is built and working for 64bit

+Drag and drop obs-studio folder into ~/.config
+Merge all files down and you should be goof to go.

 **===MAC===**
 Uh, sould work.
 Probably.
 Don't have a MAC to test with.